 "It could be there are health-related behaviors they have learned from their parents.

-Parent's longevity may bode well for seniors It’s also possible it’s genes, or the absence of bad genes, they inherited from their parents," Dr Dellara F Terry, lead author of the paper, told the Times.
+Its also possible its genes, or the absence of bad genes, they inherited from their parents," Dr Dellara F Terry, lead author of the paper, told the Times.

 It's also possible more people are living longer thanks to healthy living, though this is proving to be a double-edged sword.